Zartarius/NN_in_C/README.md

 # Overview
 Implementation of a basic, but optimised classification Neural Network in C from scratch.
 The goal is to accurately classify handwritten digits from the MNIST dataset.
+NOTE: A lot of this code is NOT portable, specificially the usage of SIMD.

 (Project currently in progress)